-The University maintains course-level continuous improvement cycle for each course offering in every semester, where each course-faculty member is required to assess the course effectiveness by considering direct and indirect measures to determine whether the course meets its learning outcomes and ultimately the program learning outcomes.
+The University maintains a course-level continuous improvement cycle for each course offering in every semester, where each course-faculty member is required to assess the course effectiveness by considering direct and indirect measures to determine whether the course meets its learning outcomes and ultimately the program learning outcomes.
 Recommendations of improvements provided may differ by the type of actions involved.
-Changes in the curricula may result in either addition, and changes in the courses and academic programs.
+Changes in the curricula may result in either additions or changes in the courses and academic programs.

-Direct and Indirect Assessment
+Course- Level Direct and Indirect Assessment

-The academic departments shall consider including the attainment of course learning outcomes through direct measures of coursework and associated rubrics, and indirect measures that provides additional information from student evaluation, faculty evaluation, lesson observation from peer faculty to assess the classroom management, instructional effectiveness, and the use of technology
+The academic departments shall consider including the attainment of course learning outcomes through direct measures of coursework and associated rubrics, and indirect measures that provide additional information from student evaluation, faculty evaluation, lesson observation from peer faculty to assess the classroom management, instructional effectiveness, and the use of technology.

-Direct Assessment
+Course-Level Direct Assessment